wasp-lang/wasp/web/docs/advanced/jobs.md

   </Tabs>

   :::info The worker function
     The worker function must be an `async` function.
-It can return a value that will be saved as the job's result.
+The function's return value represents the Job's result.

     The worker function accepts two arguments:
-    - `args`: The data passed to the job when it's submitted.
+    - `args`: The data passed into the job when it's submitted.
     - `context: { entities }`: The context object containing entities you put in the `job` declaration.
   :::

   <ShowForTs>

-  You probably noticed the `MySpecialJob` type.
-It's a generic type that enables you to type your `perform.fn` function and get type safety for the `args` and return value.
+  `MySpecialJob`  is a generic type Wasp generates to help you  correctly type the Job's worker function, ensuring type information about the function's arguments and return value.
 Read more about type-safe jobs in the [Javascript API section](#javascript-api).
   </ShowForTs>

-3. Finally, you can submit work to be done in your [Operations](/docs/data-model/operations/overview) or [setupFn](/docs/project/server-config#setup-function) (or any other NodeJS code):
+3. After successfully defining the job, you can submit work to be done in your [Operations](/docs/data-model/operations/overview) or [setupFn](/docs/project/server-config#setup-function) (or any other NodeJS code):

   <Tabs groupId="js-ts">
   <TabItem value="js" label="JavaScript">